DUI vs. DWI: What’s the Difference?

 The range of legal consequences for a DWI if the BAC is of 0.15 or higher is:

-If you have a DWI criminal charge pending against you, do not hesitate to hire an experienced and effective criminal defense attorney.
+If you have a DWI criminal charge pending against you, do not hesitate to hire an experienced and effective DWI attorney in San Antonio.

 DWI defense lawyers in Texas can argue special circumstances in your criminal defense.